 Hailing from England in the 1950s, this cat breed takes its name from the Cornwall region.
 The earliest ancestor to the Cornish Rex appeared when a genetic mutation caused a kitten to be born with an unusually curly coat and unique long-limbed body structure that quickly caught attention.
-The cat’s mother was a British Shorthair, while the identity of the father was never discovered.
+The cat’s mother was a British shorthair, while the identity of the father was never discovered.

 The kitten’s owner, Nina Ennismore, consulted with a geneticist and decided to breed the kitten—who became known as Kallibunker—back to his mother once he matured.
 The result was a litter of three kittens; two carried the recessive gene responsible for the curly coat.
-These early forerunners of the Cornish Rex were bred to Siamese, Burmese, and British Shorthair cats to widen the genetic pool and develop the breed further.
+These early forerunners of the Cornish Rex were bred to Siamese, Burmese, and British shorthair cats to widen the genetic pool and develop the breed further.

-Additional crossbreeding in the United States with American Shorthair, Havana Brown, and other cats helped to preserve the breed that today has become popular for its sociable personality and adorable antics.
+Additional crossbreeding in the United States with American shorthair, Havana brown, and other cats helped to preserve the breed that today has become popular for its appearance, sociable personality, and adorable antics.
 In 1964, the Cornish Rex received official breed recognition from the Cat Fanciers' Association.

 Cornish Rex Care

 Without the protection of guard hairs or the insulation of a soft, downy undercoat, the Cornish Rex often feels warm to the touch but is sensitive to either hot or cold temperature extremes.
-For the happiest, healthiest cat, keep them indoors with adequate heating or air conditioning.
+For the happiest, healthiest cat, keep yours indoors with adequate heating or air conditioning.